Linda Bolder

-A three-time European age-group judo champion as a junior, two-time Dutch senior women's champion, and silver medalist in the 2013 European Judo Championships, she emigrated to Israel with her Jewish husband in January 2015.
+A three-time European age-group judo champion as a junior, two-time Dutch senior women's champion, and silver medalist in the 2013 European Championships, she emigrated to Israel with her Jewish husband in January 2015.
 Bolder represented Israel at the 2016 Summer Olympics in the women's under-70kg competition, making it to the quarter-finals.

 Judo career

 Bolder started taking judo classes at the age of four.